-A prepaid funeral can be paid in advance without the funeral details being completed.
+A prepaid funeral or funeral home insurance can be paid in advance without the funeral details being completed.
 Family members may fulfill the details for arrangements later on.

 If you know exactly what you want at your funeral, you can have it all arranged and paid for.
 The funeral service manager provides the details of the cost.
 The cost which is planned in advance remains the same, it is not affected by inflation even if the funeral is years away.